Fish Soup with Avgolemono

 • 2 cups (60 g) spinach leaves, stems removed

-• 1 tsp grated fresh ginger
+• 1 tsp fresh ginger, grated

-• 1/2 cup (60 g) crumbled feta cheese
+• ½ cup (60 g) feta cheese, crumbled

-• salt and freshly ground pepper to taste
+• Salt and freshly ground pepper to taste

-Finally add the fish and shrimps and poach over low heat.
-Again, don’t let the soup come to a boil.
-It will curdle the eggs.
-Cook until the fish and shrimp are opaque and soup is slightly thickened.
-Add the grated ginger and spinach.
-Cook until spinach is just wilted.
-Taste for seasoning.
+Poach the fish and shrimp.
+Add the fish and shrimp and poach over low heat.
+Do not let the soup boil or the eggs will curdle.
+Cook until the fish is opaque and the shrimp are pink, and the soup is slightly thickened.

 Scroll to Top